-Whether you’re starting a business from the ground up or expanding your existing fleet, financing new equipment may not always be feasible.
-But how do you know that you’re getting the best value for your money when purchasing used equipment?
-Read our Used Heavy Equipment Buying Guide and learn to shop with confidence.
+Whether starting a business from the ground up or expanding your existing fleet, financing new equipment may not always be feasible.
+Buying used can be an excellent alternative, but it can be challenging to determine if you’re getting the best value.
+Our guide can help you learn to shop with confidence.

 Used Heavy Equipment Buyer’s Guide

-Used equipment may have a lower price, but it may not include the competitive advantages of modern fleet management technology, updated safety features, or quality of life improvements such as a more comfortable cab space.
+Used equipment may have a lower price but may not include the competitive advantages of modern fleet management technology, updated safety features, or quality-of-life improvements such as a more comfortable cab space.

-That said, used heavy equipment can hold it’s value for years, because the core functionality and operating power are still strong.
+However, used heavy equipment can hold its value for years because the core functionality and operating power are still strong.
 A used piece of heavy equipment may perform comparably to a new piece of equipment at a fraction of the cost.
-This isn’t to say your business should avoid new tech when you need it, but be mindful of the actual changes that can affect your bottom line.
+This isn’t to say your business should avoid new tech when needed, but be mindful of the actual changes that can affect your bottom line.

 The types of industries Thompson Tractor supports include: